pzhaojohnson/rnacanvas.draw.bases.bonds/README.md

 sb.atLength(5).direction; // Math.PI / 2
 ```

+For negative lengths,
+returns the starting point of a straight bond (i.e., point 1).

+For lengths greater than the length of a straight bond,
+returns the end point of the straight bond (i.e., point 2).

 ### `readonly direction`

 The direction angle from point 1 to point 2 of a straight bond (in radians).